co0lc0der/simple-query-builder-python/README.md

 ![Python 3.7, 3.8, 3.9, 3.10](https://img.shields.io/pypi/pyversions/simple-query-builder?color=blueviolet&style=flat-square)
 [![GitHub license](https://img.shields.io/github/license/co0lc0der/simple-query-builder-python?style=flat-square)](https://github.com/co0lc0der/simple-query-builder-python/blob/main/LICENSE.md)

-This is a small easy-to-use component for working with a database.
+This is a small easy-to-use module for working with a database.
 It provides some public methods to compose SQL queries and manipulate data.
 Each SQL query is prepared and safe.
 QueryBuilder fetches data to _list_ by default.
 At present time the component supports SQLite (file or memory).

 ## Contributing